The German Book Office (GBO) New York, Inc. was founded in 1998

 As the New York office of the Frankfurt Book Fair, the GBO promotes Frankfurt Book Fair activities in the US such as the Fellowship Program and the annual Rights Directors Meeting.
 We organize an annual Guest of Honor preview event prior to the Frankfurt Book Fair and Riky Stock, the Director of the GBO, runs the Literary Agent and Scouts Centre at the Frankfurt Book Fair.

-Please contact us if you have any questions regarding the Frankfurt Book Fair and its activities, like the GBO on Facebook and check out the Frankfurt Book Fair blogs.
+Please contact us if you have any questions regarding the Frankfurt Book Fair and its activities, like the GBO on Facebook.

 The GBO is funded by the German Federal Office